 What is the de Broglie wavelength of a proton whose kinetic energy is 2.0 MeV?
 10.0 MeV?

-What is the de Broglie wavelength of a 10-kg football player running at a speed of 8.0 m/s?
+What is the de Broglie wavelength of a young cheetah running at a speed of 8.0 m/s?

 (a) What is the energy of an electron whose de Broglie wavelength is that of a photon of yellow light with wavelength 590 nm? (b) What is the de Broglie wavelength of an electron whose energy is that of the photon of yellow light?